Placement/Challenge Testing FAQs

 |Chemistry Placement||Students who enroll in CHE 111 are required to take a Chemistry Placement Test to determine their first Chemistry course placement. |

-40 multiple-choice questions, including both chemistry and math questions, comprise this test.
+40 multiple-choice questions, including both chemical and mathematical foundations questions, comprise this test.

 With a score of 21 or above, the student will be able to register for CHE 111.
 Students who earn a score of 0-15 must register for CHE 095.
 Students earning score of 16-20 must discuss with their advisor which course, either CHE 111 or CHE 095, would be most appropriate for them.